 Safety for employees

-Falls due to ice, sleet, and snow accounted for more than 20,000 workplace injuries in 2016, with more than a quarter of those resulting in more than a month of lost-time for the injured employee.
+Falls due to ice, sleet, and snow account for more than 20,000 workplace injuries per year, with more than a quarter of those resulting in more than a month of time off for the injured employee.
 With each of these lost-time claim costs ranging from $40,000 to $45,000, you can’t afford to ignore worker safety in wintry conditions.

 Security cameras let you monitor conditions in the parking lot, ensuring that the area is kept clear of built-up snow and that salt is distributed as often as needed.
 Live monitoring of the camera feed can also allow you to identify potential safety hazards, like when a person stumbles without falling or when vehicles slide across black ice in the parking lot.
 Your maintenance crew can then address these hazard areas before an incident occurs.